 What to Do if Your Claim Is Denied

-There are several reasons that after you file a Workers’ Comp claim, it may not be approved.
+There are several reasons that after you file a Workers’ Compensation claim, it may not be approved.
 You may be ineligible for benefits if the injury:

 - Was not reported within the initial 90 days.